Assessing & Enhancing Listening Maturity: A Comprehensive Guide - HRDQ

 As with most soft skills, one of the most important first steps to improving effective listening and developing a mature culture of listening in your organization is self-awareness.
 After all, it's difficult for individuals and organizations to understand how to improve when they fail to see where there's room for improvement.

-Luckily, HRDQ has created a customizable course to help organizations and the individuals that make the organization what it has become more self-aware of the barriers that stand in the way of their ability to effectively listen.
+Luckily, HRDQ has created a customizable course to help organizations and the individuals who make them what they are become more self-aware of the barriers to effective listening.

 Enhanced Listening Maturity

 In this course, participants will learn that there are two primary obstacles that can stand in the way of effective listening– bad habits and style differences.
-Recognizing our bad habits is the first step, allowing us to eliminate those habits and work toward being more active listeners.
-When it comes to style differences, we can work to understand our communication style and how it differs from the communication styles of others, helping us to burst through the line that separates attentive listening from effective or empathetic listening.
+Recognizing our bad habits is the first step, allowing us to eliminate them and work toward becoming more active listeners.
+When it comes to style differences, we can work to understand our communication style and how it differs from others', helping us cross the line between attentive listening and effective or empathetic listening.

-If it's time for your team to improve their listening skills to improve customer relations, relationships within your team, accuracy, and productivity, our Effective Listening Skills Customizable Course will allow participants to improve communication skills, eliminate barriers to good listening, build interpersonal relationships, and maximize productivity.
+If it's time for your team to improve their listening skills to enhance customer relations, team relationships, accuracy, and productivity, our Effective Listening Skills Customizable Courseware will help participants improve communication, eliminate barriers to good listening, build interpersonal relationships, and maximize productivity.

 Do you have any questions about listening maturity, effective listening, or anything else we mentioned?
 If so, be sure to leave us a comment down below, and we'll get back to you within a day or two!
-We make it a point to reply to every comment and question we receive, and we'd be more than happy to help you out however possible!
+We make it a point to reply to every comment and question we receive, and we'd be more than happy to help you however we can!

 Leave a comment